christophdrayss/meallion/README.md

 # meallion

-meallion is an AI-based universal online grocery ordering system based on a scaleable and dynamic recipes database.
+meallion is an AI-based universal online grocery ordering system based on a scaleable and dynamic recipes database. :tomato::eggplant::corn::tangerine::pizza::spaghetti::stew:

 The meallion project consists of a mySQL recipe database and allowes recipe searches by keywords or ingredients.
 The search queries are run by Apache Lucene, one of the worlds most powerful full-text search engine algorithm that is also used by Twitter(c).
 The database consists of a simplified structure of recipes, ingredients and menu objects as well as joint-tables: - a recipe is a compilation of ingredients. - a menu is a compilation of recipes.